 Graduate Program FAQs

-* The GRE will not be required for Fall 2022 graduate student applications at this time.
-This applies to all psychology programs applications: PhD, MA Clinical, and MA Psychological Science.
+The GRE is not required for psychology graduate student applications at this time.
+This applies to all psychology graduate program applications: PhD, MA Clinical, and MA Psychological Science.

 What is the accreditation status of the Ph.D. program in Clinical Psychology?